tkdsym2/OIST_Dissertation_template_typst/chapters/chapter3.typ

 Additional images are attached below (@fig-Timeconversion[Fig.], @fig-Env_statistics[Fig.]).

+First figure is an example of time expression, which shows how time can be expressed in different formats.
+The second figure is a statistical characterization of meteorological data, which includes p-values calculated using Kruskal-Wallis tests across months.

 #figure(
   image("../images/chap3/TimeConversion.png", width: 50%),
   caption: [Example of Time Expression: Example of time expressed in AM/PM, 24-hour time (military time) and hour of day format.
 Feeding time which were originally military time format were converted to decimal time format (hour of day) for XX regression.], ) <fig-Timeconversion>

+Second figure is a statistical characterization of meteorological data, which includes p-values calculated using Kruskal-Wallis tests across months.

 #figure(
   image("../images/chap3/TableExample.png", width: 100%),
   caption: [Statistic Characterization of Meteorological Data: P-values were calculated using Kruskal-Wallis tests across months.
 Significant differences were identified at a false discovery rate -adjusted p-value < 0.05.], ) <fig-Env_statistics>

+These figures are examples of how to present data in a clear and concise manner.